smith3v/dash14/README.md

 ## OBS Setup

 1. Start `dash14` runtime.
-2. In OBS, add a **Browser Source**.
+2. In OBS, add a **Browser Source** for the normal planned/live overlay.
-3. Point it to the local generated overlay file, e.g. `runtime/out/overlay.html`.
+3. Point it to `runtime/out/overlay.html`.
+4. Add a second **Browser Source** for the break screen and point it to `runtime/out/intermission.html`.
-4. Re-rendering happens after state changes.
+5. Re-rendering happens after state changes, including updates to the current unfinished set.

 ## Development